-\ These findings led people to look into other possible avenues in the ultimate quest for the room-temperature phenomenon.
-Transmission electron microscopy (TEM) experiments revealed the presence of coherent Mn-rich spherical nanocrystals in (Ga,Mn)As\cite{moreno,yokoyama}, which exhibited a Curie temperature of $\sim$360 K. Similar nanoscale clusters were also reportedly observed in other diluted materials like (Ge,Mn)\cite{xiu,bougeard,park} and (Zn,Co)O\cite{jedrecy}, exhibiting critical temperatures in excess of 300 K. The nanoscale spinodal decomposition into regions with high and low concentration of magnetic ions was speculated to be the possible reason for the apparently high Curie temperatures in these compounds.
+\ These findings led researchers to look into other possible avenues in the ultimate quest for the room-temperature phenomenon.
+Transmission electron microscopy (TEM) experiments revealed the presence of coherent Mn-rich spherical nanocrystals in (Ga,Mn)As\cite{moreno,yokoyama}, which exhibited a Curie temperature of $\sim$360 K. A careful micro-structure analysis revealed the cluster structure to be coherent with that of the host matrix (zinc-blende type), and this ruled out the possibility of any inter-metallic precipitates or phase separation in these materials.
+Similar nanoscale clusters were also reportedly observed in other diluted materials like (Ge,Mn)\cite{xiu,bougeard,park} and (Zn,Co)O\cite{jedrecy}, exhibiting critical temperatures in excess of 300 K. A recent TEM-based study on (In,Fe)As\cite{tanaka} has also reported the presence of magnetic clusters, which were neither metallic Fe nor inter-metallic FeAs compounds.
+The nanoscale spinodal decomposition into regions with high and low concentration of magnetic ions was speculated to be the possible reason for the apparently high Curie temperatures in these compounds.
 Nanoscale inhomogeneities have also often been detected in other families of compounds.
 In manganites, inhomogeneities arise due to the interplay between the charge, spin, orbital, and lattice degrees of freedom, leading to the coexistence of metallic and insulating phases.
 For example, scanning tunneling spectroscopy (STS) images of La$_{1-x}$Ca$_x$MnO$_3$ revealed a clear phase separation just below the critical temperature \cite{fath}.
 It is widely believed that the phase separation is at the origin of the well known colossal magneto-resistance (CMR) effect\cite{helmholt1993,jin1994}.
 In high $T_C$ superconductors experimental studies often indicate the crucial role of inhomogeneities\cite{pan2001,wise2009,parker2010} .
-For example in Ref. \onlinecite{parker2010}, it was found that regions with weak superconductivity can persist to higher temperatures if bordered by regions of strong superconductivity.
+For example in \cite{parker2010}, it was found that regions with weak superconductivity can persist to higher temperatures if bordered by regions of strong superconductivity.
 The possibility of increasing the maximum transition temperature by controlled distribution of the dopants has also been suggested.